-If you are someone that is wondering how many kettlebell workouts you should do per week, then this article is for you.
+If you are someone that is wondering how many times a week should you do kettlebell workouts, then this article is for you.
 Although weight training is not usually associated with weight loss, kettlebells are uniquely capable of boosting your aerobic capacity and helping you lose weight.
-Everyone is different and how we differ from one another affects how many kettlebell workouts we can do per week, so let’s talk about it.
+Everyone is different, and how we differ from one another affects how many kettlebell workouts we can do per week, so let’s talk about it.

 Setting The Right Kettlebell Workout Schedule